Technology is changing the way we live, work, and learn. The lines between our online and offline worlds continue to merge and blur.

 Digital Citizenship Posts And Resources

-To find out more about the best approach to teaching digital citizenship, check out my post from November, 2017
+To find out more about the best approach to teaching digital citizenship, check out Teaching Digital Citizenship: 10 Internet Safety Tips For Students (With Posters).

 Want to learn more about digital footprints?
 Check out this 2018 post that breaks down how to cover this important topic in the classroom.

 Our teachers and schools need guidance too!
-Check out this July 2018 post with tips about internet safety and personal online conduct.
+Visit 10 Internet Safety Tips for Teachers and Schools for tips and a poster about internet safety and personal online conduct.

-These four posts all contain posters (PDF and PNG) which you are free to display, print, or share.
+These four posts all contain free printable digital citizenship posters which you are free to display, print, or share.

 Subscribe To My Newsletter!

-If you’re interested in things like digital citizenship tips, you might be interested in my free monthly email newsletter.
-I showcase the blog posts I’ve written and also share other useful links, tips, or resources I’ve come across.
+If you’re interested in things like digital citizenship tips, you might be interested in my email newsletter.
+Twice a month I showcase the blog posts I’ve written and also share other useful links, tips, or resources I’ve come across.

 When you sign up, you’ll also get instant access to my two eBooks.